Fly tipping and needles

 - tell us if you'd be happy to give a witness statement about what you have seen

 Please do not touch anything in the fly tip for your own safety and to make sure evidence is kept safe.

 Fly tipping on private land is investigated by environmental health.
-To report it call 01325 405111, option 5 or email [email protected].
+To report it call 01325 405111, option 5 or email [email protected]

-If needles have with human blood or fluids then they may be a source of viruses such as Hepatitis B, Hepatitis C and HIV.
+If needles have human blood or fluids then they may be a source of viruses such as Hepatitis B, Hepatitis C and HIV.
 It is rare these illnesses are passed on from a needle injury, but they are a danger.

-If the needles on the street, back lane or open space there is no charge for removal.
+If the needles are on the street, a back lane or open space there is no charge for removal.
 Please don’t touch anything and contact us immediately at [email protected] or on 01325 405111, option 5.
 Remember to tell us where the needles are.